Evolution of Variable Annuities Doesn’t Mean Improvement

-“This is not your father’s Oldsmobile.”
+This is not your father’s Oldsmobile.

 That slogan was created to modernize the public perception of the Oldsmobile brand.
-Old fashioned, big, solid and out of date, that was the image the marketers tried in vain to update.
-A faster sleeker model, anything to appeal to the younger car buyer, but in the end it was just another dead brand, gone from our marketplace forever.
+Old fashioned, big, solid, and out of date, that was the image the marketers tried in vain to update.
+A faster, sleeker model, anything to appeal to the younger car buyer, but in the end, it was just another dead brand, gone from our marketplace forever.

-InvestmentNews hit it on the head when they reported that the industry is at a cross roads, the new family of products has to offer a reason to buy them while at the same time charge a fee bordering on usury to control future liability.
+InvestmentNews hit it on the head when they reported that the industry is at a crossroads; the new family of products has to offer a reason to buy them while at the same time charging a fee bordering on usury to control future liability.
 Will the consumer buy?
 That is anyone’s guess.
-My guess is yes they will, they will buy because of all the bells and whistles, much as Oldsmobile tried all those years ago.
-When the Oldsmobile advertising kicked into gear, sales vastly improved, but after a while the consumer began to realize, it is still the same old stupid car.
+My guess is yes; they will; they will buy because of all the bells and whistles, much as Oldsmobile tried all those years ago.
+When the Oldsmobile advertising kicked into gear, sales vastly improved, but after a while, the consumer began to realize it was still the same old stupid car.

 Remember, you can put lipstick on a pig, but it is still a pig.